hakanonymos/JavascriptKeylogger/README.md

 3. click `manifest.json`

- to upload extension in mozilla firefox or chrome web store you need a new version fud or some technique ,pro version can found here https://shoppy.gg/product/5d9ifM3
+ to upload extension in mozilla firefox or chrome web store you need a new version fud or some technique pro version can found here https://shoppy.gg/product/5d9ifM3

 # Contact